 After becoming a Roman Catholic monk, Luther grew to be terrorized by God’s wrath because of his sin.
 Luther had a tremendously sensitive conscience.
 Sin tormented him so much so that he tried to justify himself before God by any means possible.
 Prayers, extreme fasting, self-flagellation, and even staying in the freezing cold were all attempts to get God on his side.
 Luther’s entire life was one, grand self-salvation project.
 He once said, “If anyone would have gained heaven as a monk, I would have been among them.”

 Luther’s self-salvation project eventually waned and ultimately dissatisfied his soul.
-While he pursued a doctorate in Bible, he began to see how the gospel is reveals justification is by faith, not works.
+While he pursued a doctorate in Bible, he began to see how the gospel reveals justification is by faith, not works.
 This doctrine became the hallmark of Luther’s theology.
 After God revealed this to him, primarily through Psalms and Romans, Luther stated: “Here I felt as if I were entirely born again and had entered paradise itself through the gates that had been flung open.”
-God’s salvation transformed Luther’s life and led to one of the most courageous, individual acts in world history: nailing his Ninety-Five Theses to the Castle Church in Wittenberg.
+God’s salvation transformed Luther’s life and led to one of the most courageous, individual acts in Western (if not world) history: nailing his Ninety-Five Theses to the Castle Church in Wittenberg.